 Globally, agriculture is succeeding in production, but failing miserably in sustainability.
 Our ranches and farms produce huge quantities of fuel, food, and fiber, but all this success comes at the expense of public health, the environment, and long-term productivity.
 The traditional industrial agriculture systems have spiked a lot of problems.
 Farming practices like frequent tillage and monoculture degrade the health of the soil, overuse of herbicide has created a super-weeds epidemic, and fertilizer runoff produces aquatic dead zones.

-Our food production systems are unsustainable, but the good news is that an increasing number of innovative farmers and scientists are adopting new farming systems which are sustainable socially, economically and environmentally.
-The sustainable farming systems are perfect for all farms and produce different types of fuels, foods, and fibers.
+Our food production systems are unsustainable, but the good news is that an increasing number of innovative farmers and scientists are adopting new farming systems that are sustainable socially, economically and environmentally.
+Sustainable farming systems are perfect for all farms and produce different types of fuels, foods, and fibers.
 The sustainable farming system uses innovative science-based practices to maximize productivity while reducing environmental destruction.

 What Is Sustainable Agriculture?